d0ngy1n/examples/README.md

 # examples
-some examples for micro service
+some examples for micro service.